-There are several new licensing initiatives of interest to IEEE members.
-Some jurisdictions now allow an FE examination waiver if you have a PhD in engineering.
-Also, several licensure organizations-including the IEEE-USA Licensure and Registration Committee, the IEEE Computer Society, the National Society of Professional Engineers, and the Texas Board of Professional Engineershave established a path of licensure for software engineers.
+Committee members originate some of the questions and edit others submitted by volunteers.
+In late March 2010, an exam writer's workshop was held in Dallas, Texas, to IEEE-USA Licensure and Registration Committee, the IEEE Computer Society, the National Society of Professional Engineers, and the Texas Board of Professional Engineers have established a path of licensure for software engineers (see the sidebar, "Software Engineering-A Path To Licensure").
 This initiative recently cleared some major goals; the examination development effort will begin soon and the first software engineering licensure examination should occur with 24 months.